Buffalo Hill Golf Club: History

 In 1918, land was purchased where part of the Cameron 9-hole course now stands.
 The Cameron course is named for Dave Cameron, a former Kalispell mayor and early golf administrator in the area.
 Another nine holes were built with sand greens and no irrigation on the fairways.
 This 18-hole course continued to operate until the late 1930s when the Works Progress Administration (WPA) built the rustic log clubhouse.
 The WPA also improved the golf course by building a 9-hole irrigated grass course.
 Some holes are still in service today while others have been modified during subsequent expansions.

 In 1964, the club made a major improvement with the construction of nine more holes, four of which are incorporated into the Championship 18 course.
 In 1974, members of the Kalispell Golf Association decided to expand the course to 27 holes with construction of new golf holes around and over the Stillwater River.

 The nearly $1,000,000 expansion project, led by expansion committee chairman Otis Robbins, was financed by donations from the Buffalo Hill members, sales of debenture bonds, and matching funds from the Bureau of Outdoor Recreation.
 An 82-acre tract of land was donated by Kalispell furniture merchant Duane Bitney and businessman Sid Torgerson for the project.
-The cooperative efforts and commitment to the completion of this expansion reflected the heart, dedication, and vision of the leaders of the Kalispell Golf Association of that era.

 PGA head professional George Haddow served at Buffalo Hill for 25 years.
 After Haddow's resignation in late 1976, Butte, Montana, native Charles "Skip" Koprivica was hired as the new head professional in December 1976.
 Kalispell native and LPGA Tour golf professional Alice Ritzman played the course in her youth before her successful career on the LPGA Tour.